jfarrell423/cygwin-cbl/README.md

  5) Added TICTACTOE Program originally in the 1980s Microsoft COBOL product.
  6) Added ELIZA considering it is part of my COBOL experiance I wanted to share.
  7) Added compile shell scripts one using -x flag and one not using the flag.
+ 8) Adding the renumber program to renumber source lines.